Cincinnati riots of 1841: Background

 By 1840, Cincinnati had grown from a frontier settlement to the sixth largest city in the US.
-It was a crowded city of contrasts, with prosperous neighborhoods and squalid, violent slums inhabited by immigrants from Europe and black migrants from the South who were drawn there by economic opportunities.

 Many of the businessmen who controlled the city were interested in good relationships with the slave-owning states to the south of the Ohio River and were hostile to abolitionists and blacks.
 Although a free state, the Ohio constitution denied blacks the right to vote and the Black Laws passed by the state legislature in 1804 and 1807 imposed further restrictions.
 Black children were denied education in the public schools while black property owners were required to pay taxes to support these schools.
 Black migrants to the state were required to register and provide surety.
 Blacks could not serve on a jury, testify in legal cases involving a white person, or serve in the militia.

 The black population of Cincinnati had grown from 690 in 1826 to an official count of 2,240 out of a total of 44,000 citizens by 1840.
 The city also had a high proportion of foreign born residents, nearly 40%.
 The Irish, more than any other foreign born group, competed with blacks for work and housing, and tensions rose as crowding increased.
 In 1850 Cincinnati had more blacks than any city of what was later called the Old Northwest, since they could find jobs on the steamboats and riverfront.
 By this time, many blacks had gained skilled jobs as craftsmen or tradesmen, earning good wages for the time.
 Many owned property.